JEE Mains 2025 Session 2 Difficulty Level: Shift-Wise Analysis

 Among all subjects, Chemistry was the most challenging in the April 8 Evening Shift.
 It was described as moderate to hard and notably lengthy, requiring a deeper understanding of theory and concept application.
 Unlike Physics and Maths, where direct formulas often sufficed, Chemistry questions leaned heavily on conceptual clarity, especially in Organic and Physical Chemistry.
 Significant questions came from topics like Coordination Compounds, Aldol Condensation, Chemical Equilibrium, and Chemical Bonding.
 The Physical Chemistry portion was calculative, demanding attention to detail and precise computation.
 Many students felt that this section tested retention and analytical thinking, and managing time efficiently was crucial.
 The section's difficulty was perceived to be slightly higher than the January 2025 attempt and more demanding than Chemistry in previous April shifts.
 Overall, this was the decisive section in determining a student's edge in percentile for this shift.

 JEE Main is conducted twice a year, namely in January and April.
-While the January session is usually employed as a practice by students, the April session is conducted to be of the most importance because it also has a tendency to break or make a student's opportunity to qualify for JEE Advanced, especially if the student has not fared well in the test conducted in January.
+While the January session is typically used as a practice by students, the April session is considered of the utmost importance because it also has a tendency to either break or make a student's opportunity to qualify for JEE Advanced, especially if the student has not performed well in the January test.
 So, it is important to understand the JEE Main session 2 difficulty level.

 Principal Differences Between January and April Sessions

 A majority of the students are wondering whether the JEE Mains 2025 session 2 difficulty level will differ from that of the January session.
-A couple of issues are worth considering for the session 2 of JEE Main 2025:
+A few key factors are worth considering for the session 2 of JEE Main 2025:

 JEE Main 2026: Preparation Tips & Study Plan